-Estimated time to best yields: 4 years.
+Estimated time to best yields: 5 years.

 Some parts of these flowers are edible.
 For more details about edible flowers click here.

 Feed and water containerised plants regularly.
 Prune only the tips of the main branches by one third in winter.
 Some sub branches can be pruned out when necessary at the union where they join the main branch, to allow new sub branches to take their place.